 Pros: Specialize in specific brands, typically easy to get in quickly, solid record of service to show when you sell your car

 Cons: More expensive, less personalized service, limitations in what they will work on (ex. older cars, aftermarket parts)

 Independent mechanics can do everything a big brand-name dealership can do, and they often offer those services at a much better price.
 Of course, it's always important to make sure a repair shop is certified before leaving your car in their hands--but for the most part, independent mechanics offer unrivaled customer service, reliable repairs, and high-quality work.
 Independent shops have much more motivation to keep their customers happy, and there are far fewer employees, meaning you have a chance to establish a long-term relationship with your mechanic and the folks working in the shop.

 Pros: Better customer service, better prices, more flexibility

 Cons: Don't always have the latest in diagnostic tools, may have fewer trainings and certifications, probably don't have the same fancy waiting area a dealership may offer

 Why People Prefer Independent Shops Over Dealerships

 Where you take your car or truck has a lot to do with experience and the choices available in your local area.
-If you're undecided, here are four reasons why so many people are loyal to independent repair shops.
+If you're undecided, here are a few compelling reasons why so many people are loyal to independent repair shops.

-- Access to a wide variety of services.
+You also get access to a wider variety of services.
 Independent repair shops are free to work on any vehicle they choose.
 They can provide a wide range of services, parts and labor warranties and OEM parts, but they can also offer less expensive or even rebuilt parts to save their customers money.

 Where do you stand in independent repair shops vs. dealership debate?
 Call or stop by Naylor's Auto Repair to discover the difference a full-service, independent repair shop can offer!